Matsuzaki-T/TEIC-AI/README.md

 - scikit-larn >=1.0.2

 ## Quick start
-After cloning the repository, open the DEMO.ipynb file in your cloned directory, enter the patient' data, and then run the code to tailor dose.
+After cloning the repository, open the Demo.ipynb file in your cloned directory, enter the patient' data, and then run the code to tailor dose.